 Subdivision 1.
 [APPLICATION.]
 If income withholding is ineffective due to the obligor's method of obtaining income, the court must order the obligor to identify a child support deposit account owned solely by the obligor, or to establish an account, in a financial institution located in this state for the purpose of depositing court-ordered child support payments.
 The court must order the obligor to execute an agreement with the appropriate public authority for preauthorized transfers from the obligor's child support account payable to an account of the public authority.
 The court must order the obligor to disclose to the court all deposit accounts owned by the obligor in whole or in part in any financial institution.
-The court may order the obligor within 30 days of the opening or closing.
-The court may order the obligor to execute an agreement with the appropriate transfers from any deposit account owned in whole or in part by the obligor to the obligor's child support activity.
-The court may order the obligor to disclose to the court all deposit accounts owned by the obligor in whole or in part by the obligor to disclose to the court the opening or closing.
+The court may order the obligor to disclose to the court the opening or closing of any deposit account owned in whole or in part by the obligor within 30 days of the opening or closing.
 The court may order the obligor to execute an agreement with the appropriate public authority for preauthorized transfers from any deposit account owned in whole or in part by the obligor to the obligor's child support deposit account if necessary to satisfy court-ordered child support payments.
 The court may order a financial institution to disclose to the court the account number and any other information regarding accounts owned in whole or in part by the obligor.
 An obligor who fails to comply with this subdivision, fails to deposit funds in at least one deposit account sufficient to pay court-ordered child support, or stops payment or revokes authorization of a preauthorized transfer is subject to contempt of court procedures under chapter 588.